-What are Disclosable Court Outcomes on a police check?
+Disclosable Court Outcomes on a police check.
+What are they?

-There are lots of reasons and purposes for which an organisation may request your Police Check.
-However, depending on the discretion of the organisation/agency, they mostly assess your suitability for what you apply for based on the details of your Disclosable Court Outcomes (DCOs) and the relationship of the DCO to the work tasks (if any).
+There are a number of reasons why an organisation may request your Nationally Coordinated Criminal History Check.
+However, depending on the discretion of the organisation, they likely assess your suitability for what you apply for based on the details of your Disclosable Court Outcomes.

 What are Disclosable Court Outcomes?

-When you apply for a Police Check, there are two possible results for your certificate to return as;
+When you apply for a criminal history check, there are two possible results:

 - Disclosable Court Outcomes (DCOs)